-Monday-Friday, during office hours, help organize in the warehouse (e.g. sorting supplies, preparing care kits), or help our admin team (e.g. library support, inventory of program supplies), or go on clean-up duty (e.g. sweeping and washing floors, cleaning bathrooms or windows, vacuuming) in and around our centre.
+Monday-Friday, during office hours, help organize in the warehouse (e.g. sorting supplies, preparing care kits), or help our admin team (e.g. inventory of program supplies or help us prepare a fundraiser), or go on clean-up duty (e.g. sweeping and washing floors, cleaning bathrooms or windows, vacuuming) in and around our centre.

 ♥ Afternoon food prep assistance